ricardocads/consulta-nota/README.md

 	password: 123123

 How to run?
-Assuming you have pre-installed Ruby 2.3.1 and Rails 5.2.1, Node.js 4.2.6 you need to run the following commands:
+Assuming you have pre-installed Ruby 2.3.1 and Rails 5.2.1, Node.js 4.2.6, PostgresSQL 9.5.14 you need to run the following commands:

 Installing dependences: